pmareke/learn-python-with-tests/content.en/docs/before-start/prepare-the-book.md

 poetry init
 ```

-This command will create a new file called `pyproject.toml` in which the dependencies will be.
+This command will create a new file called `pyproject.toml` in which the dependencies will be saved.

 ```sh
 poetry add pytest expects